Most new investors make the mistake of buying stocks based on recommendations or following a famous investor’s portfolio.

 A company is as good as the people running it.
-Checking management quality means conducting a background check on those who are running the company.
+Checking management quality means conducting a background check on those running the company.

 What should you look for?

 Such factors enable you to run a quality check on the management.
 This is not difficult at all.
-A simple search on the internet will help you to check all the related news.
+A simple internet search will help you check all the related news.

-Once your base is set to look at the financials of the company.
-Let’s see the main things to look for when I say financials
+Once your base is set, look at the financials of the company.
+Let’s see the main things to look for when I say financials-

-Even if there is a deviation, if the management is strong and financials have been good over a long period, chances are that the company will perform well in the future as well (no guarantee though).
+Even if there is a deviation, if the management is strong and financials have been good over a long period, the company will probably perform well in the future (no guarantee, though).

 You should also look at what the future of the larger industry looks like.
 Say you want to invest in ICICI Bank.
-Your analysis should not stop with analyzing just ICICI Bank Ltd but the banking sector on the whole.
+Your analysis should not stop with analyzing just ICICI Bank Ltd but the banking sector as a whole.

 Industry-level information is also easily available.
-You can look at if the company which you have picked is over-performing or under-performing its industry consistently.
+You can see if your chosen company is over-performing or underperforming its industry consistently.
 Here is how:

-What you need to look at is how did the management tackle the highs and lows of the economy.
+It would be best to look at how the management tackled the highs and lows of the economy.
 And how did the company perform during the lows, was it able to weather macroeconomic storms.

-You need to also look at how the company performed during its highs, did it splurge or did it spend judiciously in growth parameters.
+You need to also look at how the company performed during its highs; did it splurge or spend judiciously on growth parameters.

-Analyzing historical performance during extremes is important to get an idea of how efficient the company tackles economic and industrial booms and busts.
+Analyzing historical performance during extremes is important to understand how efficiently the company tackles economic and industrial booms and busts.

-Most of these ratios can be calculated with the help of information available in company balance sheets.
-Securities Exchange Board of India (Sebi) the markets regulator, the stock exchanges; the Bombay Stock Exchange (BSE), National Stock Exchange (NSE) mostly have all the resources on the financials.
+Most of these ratios can be calculated with the help of information available on company balance sheets.
+The Securities Exchange Board of India (SEBI), the markets regulator, the stock exchanges, the Bombay Stock Exchange (BSE), National Stock Exchange (NSE) mostly have all the resources on the financials.

-Insolvency and Bankruptcy Board of India will have all the details on bankruptcy proceedings if any.
-A general news check will also give what all has been happening around the company.
+Insolvency and Bankruptcy Board of India will have all the details on bankruptcy proceedings, if any.
+A general news check will also give what has been happening around the company.
 Financials are also available on the company’s website.